 Skip to main content

-Section 48.1 Basics of Optical Instruments
+Section 45.1 Basics of Optical Instruments

 Optical instruments such as camera, microscope, and telescope use lenses and mirrors to view and record images of physical objects.
 They also rely on gathering enough light energy for clear view and the speed with which instrument can be operated.
 They are often characterized by a few parameters, such as aperture, f-stops, magnifying power, focal length, numerical aperture, etc. Let’s briefly define them here so that we can use them in our discussion of instruments in this chapter.

-Subsection 48.1.1 Focal Length, Optical Equation, Magnifications
+Subsection 45.1.1 Focal Length, Optical Equation, Magnifications

 We have encountered focal length, denoted by \(f\text{,}\) for curved mirrors and lenses.
 For converging systems, whether a concave mirror or a convex lens, focal length is the distance from vertex to the focal plane where parallel rays from distant objects converge.
 For diverging systems, i.e., a convex mirror or a concave lens, focal length the distance from vertex to the focal plane where parallel rays from distant objects appear to diverge from.

-\begin{equation*} |f| = \frac{R}{2}. \end{equation*}
+\begin{equation*} f = \frac{R}{2}, \end{equation*}

-With appropriate sign conventions, object distance \(p\text{,}\) image distance \(q\text{,}\) and focal length \(f\) for both mirrors and lenses for arbitrarily placed object, not just objects that are far away, are related by the same equation.
+With appropriate sign conventions for object distance \(p\text{,}\) image distance \(q\text{,}\) and focal length \(f\) for both mirrors and lenses for arbitrarily placed object, not just objects that are far away, are related by the same equation.

 \begin{equation*} \frac{1}{p} + \frac{1}{q} = \frac{1}{f},\ \ \text{ with appropriate sign convention!} \end{equation*}

-The magnification, also known as ttansverse or lateral magnification, denoted by \(m\) or \(m_T\text{,}\) is given by the ratio of the height of the image \(h_i\) to the height of the object \(h_o\text{.}\) By geometry and sign convenstions, it can also be shown to be equal to ratio of the image distance and object distance.
+The magnification, also known as transverse magnification, denoted by \(m\) or \(m_T\text{,}\) is given by the ratio of the height of the image \(h_i\) to the height of the object \(h_o\) with appropriate signs, e.g., given by a coordinate axis values \(y_i\) and \(y_o\) with the odd-axis point for height being along the \(y\)-axis.
+By geometry and sign convenstions, it can also be shown to be equal to ratio of the image distance and object distance.

 \begin{equation*} m = \frac{h_i}{h_o} = - \frac{q}{p}. \end{equation*}

-When eye is involved in viewing a virtual image, an angular magnification is more relevant.
-This is the ratio of the angle \(\theta_i\) subtended by the virtual image at the eye to the angle \(\theta_o\) submitted, not by the original object but by the object placed at the same distance as the virtual image.
+Angular magnification is the ratio of the angle \(\theta_i\) subtended by the image at the eye to the angle \(\theta_o\) submitted, not by the original object but by the object placed at the same distance as the image.
 We denote angular magnification by \(M\text{.}\)

 \begin{equation*} M = \frac{\theta_i}{\theta_o}. \end{equation*}